TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 4. Click on the Node-RED "Deploy" button.

 **At this point, you now have a working web app!** However, it doesn't really show anything useful.
+Re-open the uibuilder node and click on the "Open" button to view the page.

-To improve that, re-open the node's settings and change the _Template_ drop-down to "*No framework, IIFE client*".
+To improve this mostly blank page, re-open the node's settings and change the _Template_ drop-down to "*No framework, IIFE client*".
 Then click the "Load & Overwrite Files" button.
 You will get a warning that you should carefully read and if OK, click on the "OK, overwrite" button.
 Of course, if you don't want to overwrite things, click on the cancel button (which is the default).

 When you now revisit your web page, you will see that there is a bit more to it that will help you understand how to get things done.
 It has a title, sub-title and a form containing one input field with a button, and one custom button.